Temasys/GettingStarted/AdvancedFeatures/TemporaryKeys.md

 > |turn|String|Yes|The flag indicating if `TURN` servers should be used for this key. <br> Values are `"ON"` or `"OFF"`.|

 ## How to generate the token
-1. Obtain `secret` from the [Temasys Developer Console](https://console.temasys.io/#)
+1. Locate your keys `secret` on the [Temasys Developer Console](https://console.temasys.io/#)
 2. Install and import [CryptoJS](https://www.npmjs.com/package/crypto-js)
 3. Apply HmacSHA1 to the <alias+timestamp, secret> pair <br>
    `const token = CryptoJS.enc.Hex.stringify(CryptoJS.HmacSHA1(alias+timestamp,secret));`

 ### Other information
-- Temporary keys will not show up in the developers console so do save the `appid` in the response to the POST request.
+- Temporary keys will not appear in your app's key list in the console, ensure that you take note of the `appid` found in response to your POST request, this is your temporary key.
-- All usages for the temporary key will be attributed to the alias key.
+- All usage for temporary keys will be attributed to the standard key used to request the key.